 Both works are pastels by Maurice Quentin de la Tour.
-The powerful personalities of the couple shine strongly from the pages of these stunning enlightenment portraits.
+The powerful personalities of the couple shine strongly from these stunning enlightenment portraits.

 Anne-Jeanne Boucon was part of many social and cultural circles during the period of the ravalement and decoration of the Franco-Flemish harpsichord.
 These included musicians, writers, and painters.
 She was an excellent musician and composer and performed regularly on the harpsichord in informal house concerts of the French aristocracy and social elite.
 She was known particularly for her ability to read and play music at sight.
 She seems to have come by her musical talents by way of her parents who were both musical amateurs who owned a small house organ, a two-manual harpsichord by Blanchet and several important violins.
 All of these became her property after the death of her parents.

 Not quite legible in the image of the pastel by de la Tour on the left is the title of a manuscript book of music, "Pièces de clavecin de Mme de Mondonville" (Harpsichord pieces by Mme. de Mondonville) which unfortunately appears not to have survived.
 This book clearly contained pieces composed by her which she wanted to be recorded for posterity in this image (which was reproduced a number of times for display in the fashionable Parisian salons).
 Her musical prowess was acknowledged by numerous contemporary musicians and composers.
 A number of pieces bearing her name were dedicated to her: